canovandres/XadamaWebappARA/README.md

 Events | Type of events (concerts, shows, parades) and its dates and prices.
 Theme | There will be different themes depending on popular festive days (Halloween, Christmas, Valentine’s day, carnival)
 Zone | The park will be divided into different zones, each zone will represent a different continent (Oceania, America etc.)
-Bus | In the park, there will be a bus which will go around the park and the hotel area, the client would see in the public part its prices and bus stops.

-* Public EN List: Ride, restaurant, merchandising, hotel, camping, event, season, zone, bus
+* Public EN List: Ride, restaurant, product, hotel, camping, event, season, zone

 * ##### Private part: